simeoncloud/Baseline/README.md

 [Windows Hello for Business](https://docs.microsoft.com/en-us/mem/intune/protect/identity-protection-windows-settings)

-## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\windows10EnrollmentCompletionPageConfiguration - All users and all devices.json
+## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\Baseline - windows10EnrollmentCompletionPageConfiguration - All users and all devices.json
 *Intune > Devices > Enrollment restrictions*

 **What does this do?**